winterwithouther/EAST-SE-073123-Phase-1/assets/slides.md

 <aside class="notes">

-Client
+Client <br />

-- User interface
+- User interface / browser running on computer<br />
-- Responsible for styling, layout, and event functionality
+- Responsible for styling, layout, and event functionality <br />
-- Lightweight and loads fast
+- Lightweight and loads fast <br />
-- Acts as a “template” for dynamic data
+- Acts as a “template” for dynamic data <br />
-- Makes requests to the server
+- Makes requests to the server (also hooked up to internet) <br />

-Server
+Server <br />

-- Responsible for data storage and management
+- Responsible for data storage and management <br />
-- Changes in data may be triggered by the client, but the actual change is handled by the server-side
+- Changes in data may be triggered by the client, but the actual change is handled by the server-side <br />
 - Sends a response back to the server

 </aside>